Skip to main content

 Available tools

-The CodSpeed MCP server exposes four tools:
+The CodSpeed MCP server exposes five tools:

 ToolDescription